mkantrr/ODHS/README.md

 4. Access the newly created database by navigating to the PHPMyAdmin tab and selecting the 'Access PHPMyAdmin' button.
 This will redirect you to the PHPMyAdmin page for the database you just created.
 Navigate to the new database by selecting it from the database list on the left side of the page.
 5. Select the 'Import' option from the database options at the top of the page.
 Select the 'Choose File' button and import the "vms.sql" file from your software files.
   - Ensure that you're keeping your .sql file up to date in order to reduce errors in your Siteground code.
 Keep in mind that Siteground is case-sensitive, and your database names in the Siteground files must be identical to the database names in the database.
 6. Navigate to the 'dbInfo.php' page in your Siteground files.
-Inside the connect() function, you will see a series of PHP variables. ($host, $database, $user, $pass) Change the server name in the 'if' statement to the name of your server, and change the $database, $user, and $pass variables to the database name, user name, and password that you created in step 3.  --> -->
+Inside the connect() function, you will see a series of PHP variables. ($host, $database, $user, $pass) Change the server name in the 'if' statement to the name of your server, and change the $database, $user, and $pass variables to the database name, user name, and password that you created in step 3.  -->

 ## SiteGround Dashboard:
 Follow these steps to transfter your localhost version of the ODHS code to Siteground.
 1. Create an SSH key. [https://www.siteground.com/kb/access-site-ssh-connection/](https://www.siteground.com/kb/access-site-ssh-connection/)
 2. If you don't already have one, create a branch on github called 'siteground'
 3. Ensure the changes made to your branch have been merged with main.
-4. Make anew Pull Request for siteground branch from main, and merge ensuring no conflicts.
+4. Make a new Pull Request for siteground branch from main, and merge ensuring no conflicts.
 5. `git checkout siteground`
 6. `git pull`
 7. The SiteGround dashboard will provide you with the username, hostname, and port to run your SSH command on.
 This should be in the following format: `ssh <username>@<hostname> -p<port number>`
 8. Once you have successfully gained SSH access to the siteground server, navigate to `www/<website_domain>/public_html`
-9. Run rm -rf * to remove all uploaded code files being hosted so we can replace them with the updated files(**Be very careful with this command ensure you are in the public_html/ folder**).
+9. Run rm -rf * to remove all uploaded code files being hosted so we can replace them with the updated files (**Be very careful with this command ensure you are in the public_html/ folder**).
 10. Exit out of your SSH connection, and run the following `scp` command from within the ODHS folder.
 This will take all the code in the ODHS directory and copy all files from your local machine to SiteGround: `scp -P <port number> -r ./ <username>@<hostname>:~/www/<website_domain>/public_html`

 ## Adding Database to SiteGround